ferjorosa/wikipedia-markdown/llm_comparison/short/llama_8b.md

-Alan Mathison Turing OBE FRS (London, 23 June 1912 – Wilmslow, Cheshire, 7 June 1954) was an English mathematician and computer scientist.
-He was born in Maida Vale, London.
+Alan Mathison Turing OBE FRS (London, 23 June 1912 – Wilmslow, Cheshire, 7 June 1954) was an English mathematician and computer scientist, born in Maida Vale, London.

 Alan Mathison Turing was born in Maida Vale, London on 23 June 1912.
 His father was part of a family of merchants from Scotland.
 His mother, Ethel Sara, was the daughter of an engineer.